 The SOPC assistant dean of academic advising will provide program-specific academic advising for all students, including those in Springfield and Lawrence.
-Every new and continuing student meets with the academic advisor.
+Every new and continuing student meets with the local SOPC coordinator or with the academic advisor.

 The SOPC assistant dean of field experience provides advising specific to licensure and field placement.